metal3-io/ip-address-manager/docs/releasing.md

 1. A container image of the shared cluster-api-provider-metal3 manager
 1. A git tag
-1. A release on Github containing:
-    - A manifest file - `infrastructure-components.yaml`
-    - A metadata file - `metadata.yaml`
-    - A cluster template - `cluster-template.yaml`

 ### Artifact locations

-1. The container image is found in the registry `quay.io/metal3-io` with an image name of `cluster-api-provider-metal3` and a tag that matches the release version.
+1. The container image is found in the registry `quay.io/metal3-io` with an image name of `ipam` and a tag that matches the release version.
 The image is automatically built once the release has been created.

-## Creating a release for CAPM3
+## Creating a release for IPAM

 ### Process